tlklein/network-troubleshooting-activity/README.md

 ## About the Author

-This activity was completed as part of the **CIS 3367 Networking Course** at the University of Houston under Professor Jose Martinez.
+This project was created as part of the **CIS 3347 Network Design** at the University of Houston under the guidance of Professor Jose Martinez.

 ---